matoous/dzxcz/content/books/high_output_management.md

   3. full support
     - all involved parties should commit to the decision (doesn't mean agree)
 - if solution is wrong, repeat the steps
-- the decision should be made on the middle level between reliance on technical knowledge and hands-on experience versus experise and previous experience with similar solutions
+- the decision should be made on the middle level between reliance on technical knowledge and hands-on experience versus expertise and previous experience with similar solutions
 - six important questions for decisions making:
   1. what decision needs to be made
   2. when does it have to be made